Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Biology (0610) students who want diseases — pathogens, transmission routes and named examples — to become a reliable source of marks instead of vague recall mixed up with immunity.
+Who this is for: Cambridge IGCSE Biology (0610) students who want diseases — pathogens, transmission routes and body defences — to become reliable marks instead of vague “germs make you ill” answers.

-What query it owns: how to understand and revise diseases in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise diseases in Cambridge IGCSE Biology.

 Why this is safe: this page owns the diseases revision-guide angle, while Tutopiya’s Diseases subtopic page owns the learning resource and the free Diseases quiz owns the practice.